DFE-Digital/publish-teacher-training/guides/setup-development.md

 ./bin/setup
 ```

-It activates Corepack, installs the Yarn and Bundler dependencies, prepares the
+It checks the prerequisites above, activates Corepack, installs the Yarn and
-database, and then hands straight over to `./bin/dev` — so a successful run leaves
+Bundler dependencies, prepares the database, and then hands straight over to
-the server up.
-Pass `--skip-server` if you just want the dependencies.
+`./bin/dev` — so a successful run leaves the server up.
+Pass `--skip-server` if
+you only want the dependencies, or `--skip-checks` to bypass the preflight.

 ## Install Playwright (for system tests)